BooleanHooligans3720/movie-roulette/README.md

 # Movie Roulette

-This is a Python application that will select either a completely random movie or a random movie from a list you create while using the app.
+This is a Python application uses tmdb, PySide6, and pil to select either a completely random movie or a random movie from a list you create while using the app.

 ## Installation